History Colorado creates a better future for Colorado by inspiring wonder in our past.

 The History Colorado Center [is] the first great history museum of the twenty-first century.

 Our flagship museum, the History Colorado Center opened in 2012 in Denver’s Golden Triangle Museum District.
 An award-winning tourist destination and a hub for learning and entertainment, it’s also a place to shop and dine.
-The center houses core and traveling exhibitions, public programs and events, educational programs, and unique rental spaces, along with our Office of Archaeology and Historic Preservation, State Historical Fund, and Stephen H. Hart Library & Research Center.
+The center houses core and traveling exhibitions, public programs and events, educational programs, and unique rental spaces, along with our Office of Archaeology and Historic Preservation, State Historical Fund, and Hart Research Library.